 How to Cancel an Employee Benefit without Crushing Employee Engagement

-Whatever it is, removing a benefit is one of the worst parts of the job.
-No matter how you do it, some employees are going to feel cheated.
+Regardless of what it is, removing a benefit is never easy.
+No matter how you approach it, some employees are bound to feel a little cheated.

-Fortunately, there are some steps you can take to at least minimize the outrage and not jeopardize employee engagement.
+But don't worry, there are steps you can take to minimize the outrage and keep employee engagement intact.

-Keep these five principles in mind the next time management approaches you about taking an employee benefit away.
+Just keep these five principles in mind the next time management asks you to take away an employee benefit.

 This is sort of the headline of the entire HR profession, right?
 Your ability to effect change and positive culture shifts in an organization will only go as far as managers will carry it.

-But make sure they know the positive message to take to their teams.
-It may be tempting for the manager to make the message something divisive like, "THEY took away our helicopters and there's nothing WE can do about it."
+However, ensure that they understand the importance of delivering a positive message to their teams.
+Managers may be tempted to convey a divisive message, but it is crucial to avoid such negativity.
+"THEY took away our helicopters and there's nothing WE can do about it."
 That sows discontent in the office and long-term, it jeopardizes employee engagement.2.
 Break Your Own News

-Here's a tried and true PR tactic: mix in some good news, deliver the bad news, then top it off with more good news.
+Here's a tried and true PR tactic: mix in some good news, break the bad news, and then sprinkle in more good news.

 "We're adding two new holidays this year.
 We're taking away helicopter rides and fruit snacks.
 And then we've negotiated an ongoing 50% off deal with Uber."

-Just to be clear, we're definitely not suggesting the other popular political "bad news" tactic of releasing information late on a Friday afternoon.
-Instead, put it out there at a time when employees have the opportunity to ask questions and won’t spend the weekend fretting over the unknown.
-You want to get the message out there as quickly and efficiently as possible, so you don't get a continuous stream of people into your office asking where the helicopter rides went.4.
+Let's be clear here.
+We're definitely not suggesting the other notorious "bad news" tactic of releasing information late on a Friday afternoon.
+Instead, make sure to deliver the news at a time when employees have the chance to ask questions and won't spend the whole weekend worrying about the unknown.
+The goal is to get the message out quickly and efficiently, so you don't end up with a never-ending line of people in your office asking about the disappearing helicopter rides.4.
 Offer an Alternative

 Instead of free helicopter rides, you could offer an employee discount program that includes deals on other modes of transportation.